cosmicdance-4-2-0/United_Confederated_Systems_of_Humanity/deltas/sentinel/readme.md

 # Amendment / Delta 1 — The Sentinel Provision
-## Establishing the Sentinel Corps as a Distributed Agency-Defense Mechanism
+## Establishing the Sentinel Provision as a Distributed Agency-Defense Mechanism

 **Adopted under:** Article XII (Iteration, Forking, and Dissolution)
 **Effective:** upon ratification and publication as a versioned delta with provenance